abondar24/ServerlessAI/TodoList/README.md

 # Note

-For tests Local DynamoDB is required
+- For tests Local DynamoDB is required

 ```
 docker pull amazon/dynamodb-local

 docker run -d -p 8000:8000 --name <container-name> amazon/dynamodb-local
 ```

+- Verify via API Gateway console that the API is actually deployed and deploy manually if not.